Code-Institute-Submissions/Data-Dashboard/README.md

-I also worked out that i needed to reset the graphs once the user had played around with them, i was unsure on how to do this and struggled to find any mention of this on the internet to i asked a tutor from code institute call nakita, she provided a snippet of code on how to do this and i adapted it to suit my dashboard. because my nav bar what going to be fixed i decided to add the reset button to the nav bar so the user could access it at all times.
+I also worked out that i needed to reset the graphs once the user had played around with them, so i added a button which would complete this task. because my nav bar what going to be fixed i decided to add the reset button to the nav bar so the user could access it at all times.